FAQs: Michigan’s No Fault Auto Insurance Changes

 The new law focuses on changes to the Personal Injury Protection (PIP) portion of your auto insurance premium.

-Michigan drivers typically carry unlimited medical coverage to pay for expenses if injured in an auto accident.
+Michigan drivers typically carry unlimited medical coverage to pay for expenses if they are injured in an auto accident.
 However, if you have health insurance that coordinates with your auto insurance, you could also choose an "excess" medical option.

 When Did This Law Get Passed?